rdturnermtl/bbo_challenge_starter_kit/README.md

 The docker environment has two CPU cores and no GPUs.
 It runs in `Debian GNU/Linux 10 (buster)` with `Python 3.7.7` and the pre-installed packages in [environment.txt](https://github.com/rdturnermtl/bbo_challenge_starter_kit/blob/master/environment.txt).
+Participants have until July 31 to suggest new packages be added to the docker on startup.

 The optimizer has a total of 90 seconds compute time for making suggestions on each problem (32 iterations with batch size of 8); or ~2.8 seconds per iteration.
 Optimizers exceeding the time limits will be cut off from making further suggestions and the best optima found before being killed will be used.